tegezc/agen-lingkungan-hackathon/README.md

 # Create a .env file from the example
 # Create a file named .env and fill in your credentials based on .env.example
-# Set GOOGLE_APPLICATION_CREDENTIALS to the path of your service account key

-# Run the API Server (Terminal 1) from backend directory
-uvicorn main:app --reload

 # Run the Agent Worker (Terminal 2) from backend directory
 python -m run_agent